-Before we know it, it’ll be time to put the boat on the lake or get the ATVs out of storage, so now is a great time to check with your insurance agent to make sure your summer fun items are properly protected.
+It’s time to put the boat on the lake and get the ATVs out of storage.
+It’s also a great time to check with your insurance agent to make sure your summer fun items are properly protected.
 Here are some tips on reviewing your coverage, and some questions to ask your agent, to make sure you and your family are insured for the increased risks that come with those fun outdoor activities.

 Small boats may be automatically covered by your homeowner’s policy, but coverage is limited depending on the size of the boat and the motor.
 If you own a boat, ask your insurance agent about a boatowner’s policy that covers physical damage to the boat and any liability that might result from its use.

 Personal watercrafts, such as jet skis, will also require a separate insurance policy.